Saronic Gulf One-Day Trip on 21 July 2017

 And next to the PREVELIS was the KRITI II.

-The PREVELIS in Piraeus.
-She has been in her current service since 2009, after spending her first eight summers with ANEK Lines on the Piraeus-Rethymnon line (where she was previously with her first owners, Cretan Ferries, who were taken over by ANEK in 2000) and one season on the Piraeus-Syros-Paros-Naxos-Ios-Santorini line in 2008.
+The PREVELIS seen in Piraeus.
+She has been in her current service since 2009, after having spent her first eight summers with ANEK Lines on the Piraeus-Rethymnon line (where she was also previously operating under her first owners, Cretan Ferries, who were taken over by ANEK Lines in 2000), one season on the Piraeus-Chania line in 2007, and one season on the Piraeus-Syros-Paros-Naxos-Ios-Santorini line in 2008.

 Another view of the KNOSSOS PALACE.